 1. Prohibition in Ancient Times:

-– Aztec Society: The Aztecs had strict regulations on consumption, particularly for women and young men.
+– Aztec Society: The Aztecs had strict regulations on alcohol consumption, particularly for women and young men.
 However, it was not a complete prohibition and the ruling elite still indulged in alcoholic beverages.

 – Ancient China: The Shang dynasty in ancient China attempted to ban alcohol, but it was not successful as alcohol was deeply ingrained in their culture and society.